I hear this all the time: you want to make a professional pivot to work…

 With Mercury Retrograde these past few weeks, it’s been an especially chaotic holiday season for many of us.

-From my own family to my wonderful clients, I’ve seen or experienced travel delays, computer malfunctions, cranky children and co-workers, delayed job offers, and derailed projects.
+From my own family to my clients, I’ve seen or experienced travel delays, computer malfunctions, cranky children and co-workers, delayed job offers, and derailed projects.
 It is making, for many, this year go out with a whimper instead of a bang, with issues unresolved and important projects unfinished.

 From where I sit, it feels like a wake-up call.